-Prototyping to validate implant manufacturing plans is also realized within the company using 3D printers.
+Prototyping to validate implant's manufacturing process is also realized within the company using 3D printers.

-1st stage of manufacture for implants with complex geometry, the foundry makes it possible to obtain a maximum degree of precision.
+It's the first stage of manufacturing for implants with complex geometry, the foundry makes it possible to obtain a maximum degree of precision.
 Implants are obtained by casting the selected alloy into silica molds.
 This is the only manufacturing process carried out abroad, in the German subsidiary located in Stade.

-The Lépine Soft splints have been developed for more than 25 years in our Lyon and Roanne workshops.
-They combine orthopedic requirements, industry professions and the technical expertise of the industry in order to guarantee to its customers an optimal quality of each of the Lépine Soft CE mark certified splints.
+The Lépine Soft splints have been developed for more than 25 years at our workshops in Lyon and Roanne.
+They combine orthopaedic requirements, industry professions and the technical expertise of the industry in order to guarantee to its customers an optimal quality of each of the Lépine Soft CE mark certified splints.

-ICB, Groupe Lépine's industrial subsidiary located on the Genay site, specializes in the injection of medical polymers.
+ICB, Groupe Lépine's industrial site in Genay, is specialized in the injection of medical polymers.
 This process allows mass production of single-use ancillaries and resorbable implants.